open-feature/openfeature.dev/blog/12-10-2023-flag-def-eval-protocol-discussion.md

 Turnkey, self-hosted applications can't easily leverage OpenFeature (they would need to support some kind of plugin system to allow a provider to be specified and configured).
 Infrastructure as code solutions and PaaS providers have no standard on which to base vendor-neutral feature flag definitions.

 > This is an exciting area of research from a project perspective.
 With this, teams who are building a feature flagging solution could implement a simple API and have API clients in many of the major languages.
-It's a big win for new entrants / internal products, as well as simplifies the workload of adding Open Feature support for existing vendors.”
+It's a big win for new entrants / internal products, as well as simplifies the workload of adding Open Feature support for existing vendors.
 >
 > Justin Abrahms